daemonless/immich-ml/README.md

 Machine learning service for [Immich](https://immich.app/) photo management providing face recognition, image classification, and smart search.

+!!! note "Part of the Immich Stack"
+    This is just one component of Immich.
+For the complete setup (docker-compose, configuration, etc.), please see the [Daemonless Immich Stack](https://github.com/daemonless/immich).

 ## Environment Variables

 | Variable | Description | Default |